piciji/denise/readme.md

     * only virtual IP based connections, no connections to physical COM ports
 * fix VIA Latch Bug  (thanks to enigma)
 * prepare fullscreen with custom resolution and refresh rate
+* auto fast forward (warp) on startup
+    * stop when first file was loaded
-* option to auto fast forward (warp), while drive is running
+    * or fast forward while drive (tape, floppy) is running

 ## 1.1.0
 * save/load additional settings files for a lot of purposes, like